Flintknapping is the term used to refer to the production of flaked stone tools.

 A good portion of artifacts referred to as "arrowheads" probably arent.
 True arrow points are usually smaller than the pad of your thumb, if its larger, more than likely what you have is a spear point or knife blade or both!

 Traditionally arrow points are not long term use items, they are made quickly and are effective, single use tools.
 Many old knappers would create stockpiles of points to be traded or used later.
-Today I make points for hunting as well as an art form, so I may spend anywhere from an hour to 4 or 5 hours on a point.
+Today I make points for hunting as well as an art form, so I may spend anywhere from 30 minutes to 4 - 5 hours on a point.